Army ROTC Program

 *Veterans or designated dependents who are 100 percent eligible for Chapter 33 post-9/11 benefits may qualify to participate in the Bryant University Yellow Ribbon Program.

 Note: Once approved, a copy of the student's Certificate of Eligibility must be received in order to properly determine the level of funding.
-The student's enrollment will not be verified with the VA until this document is received.
+The student's enrollment will not be verified with the VA until this document is received by the University's Veteran & Transfer Specialist in the Advising Office.

 Vocational Rehabilitation